 The Company is committed to transparent and active engagement with its shareholders.
 On an ongoing basis, members of senior management meet with shareholders to discuss the Company's business fundamentals, performance and long-term outlook.
 Our Board also proactively engages with shareholders on governance and executive compensation matters and other topics of shareholder interest.
-During the fall and winter of fiscal 2022, our Board Chair (who also Chairs our Governance and Compliance Committee) and Compensation Committee Chair offered meetings to nine of our largest shareholders that collectively held over 52% of our outstanding shares.
-Together with our Executive Vice President, General Counsel and Director, Investor Relations, these Board members met in January 2022 with shareholders representing approximately 30% of shares outstanding to discuss, among other things, Haemonetics' corporate strategy and performance, board diversity and refreshment, executive compensation, corporate responsibility and other governance matters.
+During the fall and winter of fiscal 2024, our Board Chair (who also Chairs our Governance and Compliance Committee) and our Compensation Committee Chair offered meetings to shareholders that collectively held nearly 58% of our shares outstanding.
+Together with members of our Legal and Investor Relations teams, these Board members met in the fourth quarter of fiscal 2024 with shareholders representing nearly 35% of shares outstanding to discuss, among other things, Haemonetics' corporate strategy and performance, board diversity and refreshment, executive compensation, corporate responsibility and other governance matters.
 Details of shareholder feedback are discussed throughout this Proxy Statement.

-For information on how to contact our Board please see "Communications with the Board of Directors" on page 13.
+For information on how to contact our Board please see "Communications with the Board of Directors" on page 14.